dgdelmas/neural_cpp/README.md

 Say we want a network with five dense layers, with `32`, `16`, `8`, `4`, `2` neurons, respectively.
 First, we declare the layers as follows:

     int depth = 5; // number of layers
-    layer L[depth]; // array of neurons
+    layer L[depth]; // array of layers
     L[0].set("dense", 32); // first layer, with 32 neurons
     L[1].set("dense", 16); // second layer, with 16 neurons
     L[2].set("dense", 8);  // third layer, with 8 neurons
     L[3].set("dense", 4);  // fourth layer, with 4 neurons
     L[4].set("dense", 2);  // fifth layer, with 2 neurons

 The output to the network will be an array of length `2`; more generally, the output size is always equal to the number of neurons in the last layer.

 The default activation is a soft version of the sign function.
 We can choose other activations as well.
-For example, say we want the second layer to be a ReLu; then, we can redefine
+For example, say we want the second layer to be a ReLU; then, we can redefine

     L[1].activ = relu;